Comcast/plax/doc/plaxrun.md

 The `-log` command-line option accepts `none` (default), `info`, and `debug`.
-To provide some level of logging without printing some possibly sensitive information, `info` does not playloads or bindings values.
+To provide some level of logging without printing some possibly sensitive information, `info` does not log payloads or bindings values.
 In contrast, `-debug` will by default log binding values and payloads.
 However, with `-log debug`, the flag `-redact` enables some log redactions: